-Here are a few examples to begin with before I develop this a bit more in a coming article.
+Here are a few examples to begin with.

 Let’s say you are learning French.
 In the IPA, the sign /y/ corresponds to the sound of the letter “u“ in bu, vu (supposing you know how to say those words).
 Once you know that /y/ is used for that sound, it is easy to read /by, vy, ty, ny/ (bu, vu, tu, nu) in the IPA, even if you do not know what this words mean.

-The sign /u/, on the other hand, is used in French for the sound of “ou” in cou, genou, etc. Basically the same short sound as “oo“ in book (/buk/) in British English.
+The sign /u/, on the other hand, is used in French for the sound of “ou” in cou, genou, etc. More or less the same short sound as “oo“ in book (/buk/) in British English.

 Another example.
 The sign /ə/ (called the schwa, the name of a letter in Hebrew) is used for the sound for “e” in the.
 It is by far the most common vowel sound in English.
 Once you know that and you look at your app or dictionary, you know that in French you say the ”e” in le (/lə/), but not in ville (/vɪl/) since there is no /ə/ in the phonetic spelling.

 Again, this shows the usefulness of the IPA since the schwa sound is used in many languages.
 I often point out to my students that in about you do not say /a/ but /ə/ in the first syllable.
 Then I point out to the phonetic spelling /əbaut/ and it really makes a difference.
 Similarly, it helps learners of English to know that the phonetic spelling for wizard is /wɪzəd/ (or /wɪzərd/ in the USA) and not /wɪzard/.